Man-looking-at-the-camera-through-a-magnifying-glass

 The tool will do its thing, then give you a percentage breakdown of how much you focus on your customer versus how much you focus on yourself and your business.

-How to fix self-centred copy
+How I fix self-centred copy

 We’re a professional company with expertise in online communications.